nimblecrm/api-docs/docs/responses.rst

         }
     }

-Here errors is a dictionary, containing information about field, caused error.
-Key is field name, and values are extended error message and unique id of field, caused error.
+Here errors are a dictionary, containing information about field that caused the error.
+Key is field name and values are extended error message and unique id of the field that caused the error.

 .. _quota-error: